OfferUp Review: Is It Worth It to Sell Your Stuff?

 Whenever I’ve bought or sold anything on OfferUp, I’ve always given or received a final price on the item before meeting in person.

-Also, if you are shipping the item, payment will be collected through the OfferUp app.
+Also, if you ship the item, payment will be collected through the OfferUp app.
 If you’re meeting in person, you and the buyer are responsible for working out payment terms.

 If You Don’t Enjoy Haggling…